neumino/neumino.github.io/movies.md

-### Altered Carbon: Resleeved
+### Crip Camp: A Disability Revolution
-*Released on 2020-03-19, vote average 5.9*
+*Released on 2020-03-25, vote average 4.8*

-On the planet Latimer, Takeshi Kovacs must protect a tattooist while investigating the death of a yakuza boss alongside a no-nonsense CTAC.
+Down the road from Woodstock in the early 1970s, a revolution blossomed in a ramshackle summer camp for disabled teenagers, transforming their young lives and igniting a landmark movement.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/HmDxxoFslzs?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/XRrIs22plz0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>